 New Mexico law imposes severe penalties on alcohol retailers who sell alcohol to minors.
 These penalties include suspension and revocation of liquor licenses.
-The Special Investigative Division (SID) /State Police coordinates an Underage Drinking Enforcement and Training Project designed to significantly increase enforcement of liquor control laws to reduce youth access to alcohol, thereby reducing underage drinking and underage drinking and driving.
+The Special Investigative Division of the State Police coordinates an Underage Drinking Enforcement and Training Project designed to significantly increase enforcement of liquor control laws to reduce youth access to alcohol, thereby reducing underage drinking and underage drinking and driving.

 In NM, it is a fourth degree felony for a person to sell, serve, give, buy, or deliver alcohol to a minor, or to assist a minor to buy, procure, or be served alcohol.
+Penalties can include up to 18 months in jail and a \$5,000 fine.

-NMDOT/ TSB has hired a full-time underage drinking (UAD) prevention coordinator to oversee underage drinking/ DWI prevention within the NMDOT and to assist in the coordination of activities statewide.
-The new prevention coordinator will work to ensure that underage prevention activities are conducted all across the state and that high-problem areas are given adequate resources.
+NMDOT/ TSB has a full-time underage drinking (UAD) Prevention Coordinator to oversee underage drinking/ DWI prevention within the NMDOT, coordinate with other agencies, and to assist with the coordination of activities statewide.
+The Prevention Coordinator works to ensure that evidence-based underage prevention activities are conducted all across the state and that high-problem areas are given adequate resources.

-NMDOT/TSB UAD Prevention Programs
+NMDOT/ TSB UAD Prevention Projects